applied-bioinformatics/An-Introduction-To-Applied-Bioinformatics/book/fundamentals/database-searching.md

 >>> local_alignment_search_runtimes
 ```

 This table shows that we've tried a few variations on number of query sequences but kept the number of reference sequences constant.
-The is no variance in the query sequence length, and there is a relatively small amount of variance in reference sequence length (they're all of the same order of magnitude).
+There is no variance in the query sequence length, and there is a relatively small amount of variance in reference sequence length (they're all of the same order of magnitude).
 There is also relatively little variance in runtime for fixed numbers of query and reference sequences.

 This table clearly shows that there is an increase in runtime with an increasing number of query sequences, which we'd of course expect.
 What we care about is how runtime is increasing as a function of number of query sequences.
 Let's plot runtime versus the number of query sequences to help us understand that relationship.